deadlettersovereignty/shadow-fleet-toolkit/README.md

 Windward, MarineTraffic) add satellite AIS, which matters because terrestrial receivers only reach 40–60 nm offshore.

-**What AIS cannot tell you.** Build year, deadweight, beneficial ownership, management, P&I cover and classification society all have to come from a registry — Equasis (free, registration required), IHS, or Lloyd's List Intelligence.
+**Pitfalls of AIS.** Various things are missing, despite the strength of the AIS-forward approach: these are uild year, deadweight, beneficial ownership, management, P&I cover and classification society all have to come from a registry — Equasis (free, registration required), IHS, or Lloyd's List Intelligence.
 Feed them in via `shadowfleet risk --enrich`.
+You'll need to do this research yourself, sorry big guy.

-## Reading the output
+## "How Do I Work This Thing?!": Reading the output

 Each detector emits a severity score.
 These are triage priorities, not verdicts, and the weights in `risk.py` are judgement calls — publish them